 Vibrance over Saturation.
 Vibrance boosts muted colors while protecting skin tones and already-saturated areas.
 Saturation cranks everything equally and quickly looks fake.

 Target specific colors.
 If only the sky needs help, or skin tones look off, use HSL (Hue/Saturation/Luminance) sliders to adjust individual colors without affecting everything else.
+When colors still look wrong after basic adjustments, the issue is usually a white balance or color space problem.

 Trust your eyes, not the numbers.
 A photo that looks right is right, regardless of what the sliders say.